 Yoga Anatomy Workshop

 The yoga anatomy workshop takes your anatomy knowledge to the next level.
-Be guided through key anatomical principles and concepts that help you see beyond the parts and pieces of anatomy.
-Instead, understand the integration of anatomy and movement.
+You will be guided through key anatomical principles and concepts that help you see beyond the parts and pieces of anatomy.
+Come explore the integration of anatomy and movement.

 Outline of Workshop